The short version

 When Jarvis leaves a server

-If Jarvis is removed from a server (kicked, banned, or the server deletes), we retain limited server metadata — name, ID, icon, member count, and aggregated request/token counters — for 30 days.
+If Jarvis is removed from a server (kicked, banned, or the server deletes), we retain limited server metadata - name, ID, icon, member count, and aggregated request/token counters - for 30 days.
 This lets us investigate abuse and protect other servers from the same offenders.
 After 30 days, this data is permanently deleted.
-Conversation history tied to that server is purged when the bot is removed.
+The server's own config (channel locks, role gates, AutoMod rules, economy, and other guild settings) is no longer active for that server.
+Your personal conversation memories are tied to your account, not to that server, so removing the bot from one server does not delete them - they remain available in the other servers you share with Jarvis and follow the normal 30-day retention.
+To erase your memories everywhere at once, run /opt out.

 Contact